-- the boat has been modified or adjusted (outside of class rules if applicable or otherwise) in a way that may influence its potential performance; or - in the opinion of the Race Committee there is strong and persistent evidence that a class of boats, an OAK boat or a modified boat is being materially advantaged or disadvantaged by the current Confirmed Rating.
+- the boat has been modified or adjusted (outside of class rules if applicable) in a way that may influence its potential performance; or - there is strong and persistent evidence that a class of boats or a OAK boat is being significantly advantaged or disadvantaged by the current Confirmed Rating.

-The procedure for identifying whether a Confirmed Rating should be reviewed and the methodology that will be applied in undertaking a review are explained in detail later in this paper.
+The procedure for identifying if a confirmed rating should be reviewed and the methods that will be applied in undertaking a review are explained in detail later in this paper.

-The initial Confirmed Ratings for all boats have been transferred directly from the existing GRYC published list of ratings for the 2016-2017 season with the exception of any classes of boat, OAK boats or modified boats currently under review.
+The initial Confirmed Ratings for all boats have been transferred directly from the existing GRYC published list of ratings for the 2016-2017 season with the exception of any classes of boat or OAK boats currently under review.